-After dinner snack can be 1 cup of fruit – chose between mixed berries, a green apple or a pear.
+After dinner snack can be 1 cup of fruit – choose between mixed berries, a green apple, or a pear.

 - Provide strategies for critical behaviors.
 Change begins at the level of individual decisions, except that’s where all of the friction is.
 Clients talk themselves into making ‘wrong’ behavior decisions because it’s easier than traveling down an unknown path.

 Script out the behavior choices for critical decisions.

 Example: Late-night eating – try not to eat after 8:00 pm.

 Turns into: Here are your options to eat after 8:00 pm should you feel the need either out of boredom or real hunger to have a snack.
 First, I want you to notice if you are craving anything in particular and what that food item is?
 Note it in your journal so we can discuss it.
 Second I want you to choose from the following 3 options, knowing that your craving will subside after you eat.